Hi Everyone,

 So, why don’t you eliminate the transoms, Laurel?

-If I do the typical 5″ rail, that will leave only 8 inches for the glass, which I would prefer a solid door to that.
+If I do the typical 5″ rail, that will leave only 8 inches for the glass, and I would prefer a solid door to that.
 If anything, I’d like the door frame to be only 2.5″ wide.

 But, here’s the thing I always go back to.